Muffin Break row: Why should millennials work for free?

 He alleged the business model is fake, labour costs "a mathematical impossibility" and that Foodco expects all franchisees work for free.
 He further alleged Foodco told him to consider under-paying staff.

-Foodco strongly rejected these allegations, but even if they are proven to be untrue, Natalie Brennan's comments still speak volumes: she expects young people to work for nothing, with the prospect of putting Muffin Break on one's CV, or landing an eventual role with a franchisee, seemingly reward enough.
+Foodco strongly rejected these allegations, but even if they are proven to be untrue, Brennan's comments still speak volumes: she expects young people to work for nothing, with the prospect of putting Muffin Break on one's CV, or landing an eventual role with a franchisee, seemingly reward enough.
 She's given zero thought as to perhaps why millennials don't have the luxury of working for free while attempting to survive, as perhaps her generation did.

-And as someone who has hired many young people in my previous life in senior management, I can tell Ms Brennan right now that I wouldn't be especially impressed by an unpaid internship at Muffin Break.
+And as someone who has hired many young people in my previous life in senior management, I can tell Brennan right now that I wouldn't be especially impressed by an unpaid internship at Muffin Break.
 If you can afford to do that, and have internet access, why not learn something or create something instead?
 Or volunteer for a charity?
 Now that would get my attention.

 There have been the inevitable social media calls for a Muffin Break boycott.
 I'm not a customer and never have been, so can't really vote with my feet.
 But there's no doubt that the discussion this week has been anything but positive for the brand.

-&BULL; Lorna Subritzky is a Coast and Newstalk ZB radio host.
+• Lorna Subritzky is a Coast and Newstalk ZB radio host.